7 Ways to Help a Teen Survivor of Sexual Assault

 Remember, you are not alone.
 Other parents and allies have walked this healing path and can help guide you and your loved one through recovery.

-Here are are 7 tips to help begin this journey to wholeness:
+Here are seven tips to help begin this journey to wholeness:

 5. Talk about healthy relationships.
-Surviving sexual assault is one of greatest predictors for your teen to eventually experience some form of relationship violence.
-Be pro-active in discussing the difference between an abusive and a respectful relationship.
-Model this in your own life and refer her to loveisrespect.org as well as the sex-positive teen site Scarleteen.com.
+Surviving sexual assault is one of the greatest predictors for your teen to eventually experience some form of relationship violence.
+Be proactive in discussing the difference between an abusive and a respectful relationship.
+Model this in your own life and refer her to Love Is Respect as well as the sex-positive teen site Scarleteen.

 6. Honor her boundaries.
 Ask for permission before touching or hugging the survivor.
 It is important that she feel in control of her body at all times.
 You can discuss safety planning, but make sure that you do not take away her freedoms out of your own fear.
 Check out the Circle of 6, a cutting-edge app that will help her stay safe.